jmpnz/flat_graphs/README.md

 The implementation is inspired by a similar model for ASTs[^1] graphs are pervasive in compilers and program analysis (lifting assembly to a graph based IL for example).
 This model allows building graphs without much gymnastics around the borrow checker.
-To learn more about how graphs play a role in compiler there's a nice set of notes in [^2]
+To learn more about how graphs play a role in optimizing compilers or compilers in general there's a nice set of notes in [^2]

 The code is pretty bare bones and was written to remind myself for the nth time of how to implement this type of data structures.
 Making it generic with arenas